Cryptjar/avr-progmem-rs/README.md

 # The best-effort Wrapper

-Since working with progmem data, is inherently unsafe and rather difficult to do correctly, this crate introduces the best-effort 'safe' wrapper [`ProgMem`], that is supposed to only wrap data in progmem, thus offering only function to load its content using the progmem loading function.
+Since working with progmem data is inherently unsafe and rather difficult to do correctly, this crate introduces the best-effort 'safe' wrapper [`ProgMem`], that is supposed to only wrap data in progmem, thus offering only functions to load its content using the progmem loading function.
-The latter are fine and safe, given that the wrapper type really contains date in the program memory.
-Therefore, to upkeep that invariant, the constructor is `unsafe`.
+The latter are fine and safe, given that the wrapper type really contains data in the program memory.
+Therefore, to keep that invariant up, the constructor is `unsafe`.

 Yet to make that also easier, this crate provides the [`progmem!`] macro (it has to be a macro), which will create a static variable in program memory for you and wrap it in the `ProgMem` struct.
-It will ensure that the static will be store in the program memory by defining the `#[link_section = ".progmem"]` attribute on it.
-This makes the load functions on that struct sound, and additionally prevents users to accidentally access directly that static, which since it is in progmem would be fundamentally unsound.
+It will ensure that the `static` will be stored in the program memory by defining the `#[link_section = ".progmem"]` attribute on it.
+This makes the load functions on that struct sound and additionally prevents users to accidentally access that `static` directly, which, since it is in progmem, would be fundamentally unsound.

 ## Example